MuhammedSami/insider_assignment/readme.md

 # Message Processor Service

-Message Processor Service is a Go-based application that automatically sends messages stored in a PostgreSQL database, supports retrying failed messages, and caches sent messages in Redis.
-It also provides REST APIs to start/stop the message processor and retrieve sent messages.
+Message Processor Service is a Go-based application that automatically sends messages.

 ### Prerequisites